BaseMax/RecipeSharingGraphQL/README.md

 **Top Authors Query:**

-This query returns a list of top authors based on their total likes and contributions.
+This query returns a list of top authors based on their total recipes.

 ```graphql
 type Query {